M-traces in (non-unimodular) pivotal categories: Introduction

 \subsection{Background}

-Tensor categories with duals have a notion of the categorical trace of a morphism.
+Tensor categories with compatible left and right duals have a notion of the categorical trace of a morphism.
 These traces and the corresponding concept of dimension are a key tool in applications to low-dimensional topology, representation theory, and other fields.
-However, it is often the case that categories of interest are not semi-simple, the categorical traces vanish, and these constructions become trivial.
-In the past decade it became clear there exist non-trivial replacements for trace functions on non-semi-simple ribbon and, more generally, pivotal categories (e.g.\ see \cite{GKP1,GKP2,GPV}).
-We call these \emph{modified traces} or \emph{m-traces}, for short.
-The study of m-traces leads to new, interesting quantum invariants of links and 3-manifolds as well as applications in the study of representation theory, Hopf algebras, Deligne categories, logarithmic conformal field theory, and other fields (e.g.\ see \cite{CMR,CG,DGP,GPT,CGP,CK,C,CH,BKN4,BCGP,BBG,BBGa,AS,Rup,Mur1,Lent,Ha}).
-However, until now the existence and theory of m-traces has been limited to unimodular categories (ie.\ categories in which the projective cover and injective hull of the unit object coincide).
-The goal of this paper is to generalize m-traces to the non-unimodular setting.
+However, it is often the case that categories of interest are not semisimple, the categorical traces vanish, and these constructions become trivial.
+In the past decade it became clear there exist nontrivial replacements for trace functions on non-semisimple ribbon and, more generally, pivotal categories (e.g., see \cite{GKP1,GKP2,GPV}).
+We call these replacements \emph{modified traces} or \emph{m-traces}, for short.
+The study of m-traces leads to new, interesting quantum invariants of links and 3-manifolds as well as applications in representation theory, Hopf algebras, Deligne categories, logarithmic conformal field theory, and other fields (e.g., see \cite{CMR,CG,DGP,GPT,CGP,CK,C,CH,BKN4,BCGP,BBG,BBGa,AS,Rup,Mur1,Lent,Ha}).
+However, until now the theory of m-traces was limited to unimodular categories (i.e., categories in which the projective cover and injective hull of the unit object coincide).
+The primary goal of this paper is to generalize m-traces to the non-unimodular setting.